vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tap-architecture-planning.md

 ```yaml
 profile: run
 ```

 ## View Cluster Requirements

 The View Cluster is designed to run the web applications for Tanzu Application Platform. specifically, Tanzu Learning Center, Tanzu Application Portal GUI, and Tanzu API Portal.

 The View Cluster's requirements are driven primarily by the respective applications that it will be running.

-### Kubernetes Requirements
+### Kubernetes Requirements - View Cluster

+* Supported Kubernetes versions are 1.22, 1.23, 1.24.
-* LoadBalancer for ingress controller (requires 3 external IP addresses)
+* LoadBalancer for ingress controller (requires 3 external IP addresses).
-* Default storage class
+* Default storage class.
-* At least 16 GB available memory that is allocatable across clusters, with at least 8 GB per node
+* At least 16 GB available memory that is allocatable across clusters, with at least 8 GB per node.
-* Logging is enabled and targets the desired application logging platform
+* Logging is enabled and targets the desired application logging platform.
-* Monitoring is enabled and targets the desired application observability platform
+* Monitoring is enabled and targets the desired application observability platform.

-### Recommendations
+### Recommendations - View Cluster

-* Spread across three AZs for high availability
+* Spread across three AZs for high availability.
-* Utilize a PostgreSQL database for storing user preferences and manually created entities
+* Utilize a PostgreSQL database for storing user preferences and manually created entities.
-* Add Build and all Run Clusters to View Cluster to monitor runtime resources of apps.
+* Add Build and all Run Clusters service accounts into View Cluster config yaml to monitor runtime resources of apps in Tanzu Application Platform GUI.

 The View Cluster includes the following packages: